Murbin/shop-bike-rent/README.md

 React lazy Load the minimal code to the browser that will render a page.
 This improve performance and better TTI results.

 10 Three.js to add a modern design in Home

+11 Jest to analize component by component to avoid bugs and guarantee the functionalities.
+Steps install jest, setup config in jest.config.js, setup in setupTests.js, install libraries and run "npm run jest" to see results passed.